sysilviakim/rankingQ/README.md

 `rankingQ` implements design-based methods for correcting measurement errors in ranking questions due to random responses. `rankingQ` allows users to estimate various ranking-based quantities of interest both non-parametrically and parametrically. `rankingQ` also offers practical tools for detecting the bias and assessing the anchor-ranking question.\
 \
 For the underlying methodology, see [Atsusaka and Kim (2024)](https://osf.io/3ys8x).
 Addressing Measurement Errors in Ranking Questions for the Social Sciences. *Political Analysis* (conditionally accepted).
+Please visit the [package site](https://sysilviakim.com/rankingQ/) for all vignettes and references.

 ## Installation